International English Test logo

 Whether you’re applying for a job, enrolling in a university, or planning to live abroad, your English proficiency can significantly impact your opportunities.
 But what does it really mean to be “proficient” in English?
 Understanding the degrees of language proficiency helps you track your progress, set goals, and choose the right certification.

-In this guide, we’ll break down the key levels of English fluency, explain how they are assessed, and introduce the International English Test (IET) as a flexible, recognized tool for certification.
+In this guide, we’ll break down the key levels of English fluency, explain how they are assessed, and introduce the International English Test (IET) as a flexible, recognized tool for obtaining your Certificate of Proficiency in English.

 👉 Test Your English